Bobbo117/GarageController/README.md

     ![](media/45ec8d44794ab97698b2ebf1c525d678.jpeg)

--   eSP32 development board, ultrasonic sensor, bracket measure distance to floor in inches.
+-   eSP32 development board, ultrasonic sensor, bracket measure distance in inches.
--   When vehicle is absent, it reports around 80 inches.
+-   When vehicle is absent, it reports 80 inches.
 -   When vehicle is present, it reports 15 inches.
 -   **UltrasonicTapeMeasure.ino** software reports to the Garage Controller via ESPNOW.